-- Removes one south bound traffic lane from Upper Ian McKinnon Drive.
+- Removes one west bound traffic lane from Upper Ian McKinnon Drive.
 Traffic modelling shows the impacts on traffic flow will be minor.

 - The cycleway and road layout will need to be changed if light rail is implemented.

-- One northbound (city bound) traffic lane on Ian McKinnon Drive will become the cycle path.
+- One eastbound (city bound) traffic lane on Ian McKinnon Drive will become the cycle path.

-- The remaining three lanes will be reconfigured to retain two northbound lanes and one southbound.
+- The remaining three lanes will be reconfigured to retain two eastbound lanes and one westbound.